 - Includes uniforms and protective clothing and when you are out of town

 Legal and Professional Services

-- Attorneys, accountants, inspectors, appraisers, consultants, and/or investment advice and fees
+- Attorneys, accountants, inspectors, appraisers, consultants, franchise fees, investment advice, moving offices, outside services

 - Meals with clients, potential clients, and associates.
 Note: entertainment is no longer deductible

 - Credit card convenience fees to take payments by credit card such as merchant services Square, PayPal, etc.